What does Elisabeth mean?

 For more information, see also the related girl name Marlise.

-Displayed below is the baby name popularity of the name Elisabeth for girls.
-Elisabeth reached its highest rank of #286 in the U.S. in 2001, and is at #603 presently.
+Charted below is the birth name popularity of Elisabeth for girls.
+Elisabeth reached its apex rank of #286 in the U.S. in 2001, and is at #603 presently.
 (Top 1000 Birth Names Records, 2014)